-"PFAS - short for per- and polyfluoroalkyl substances - refers to a large group of more than 4,000 human-made chemicals that have been used since the 1940s in a range of products, including stain- and water-resistant fabrics and carpeting, cleaning products, paints, cookware, food packaging and fire-fighting foams.
+PFAS - short for per- and polyfluoroalkyl substances - refers to a large group of more than 4,000 human-made chemicals that have been used since the 1940s in a range of products, including stain- and water-resistant fabrics and carpeting, cleaning products, paints, cookware, food packaging and fire-fighting foams.
 These uses of PFAS have led to PFAS entering our environment, where they have been measured by several states in soil, surface water, groundwater and seafood.
 Some PFAS can last a long time in the environment and in the human body and can accumulate in the food chain

 Beginning in 2020, the Maryland Department of the Environment (MDE) initiated a PFAS monitoring program.
-Our water system was not tested for PFAS in 2022.
+PFOA and PFOS are two of the most prevalent PFAS compounds.
+PFOA and PFOS concentrations from samples taken from our water system in 2022 were below the detection limits for both compounds.
 In March 2023, EPA announced proposed Maximum Contaminant Levels (MCLs) of 4 ppt for PFOA and 4 ppt for PFOS, and a Group Hazard Index for four additional PFAS compounds.
-Future regulations would require additional monitoring as well as certain actions for systems above the MCLs.
+Future regulations would require additional monitoring as well as certain actions for systems above the MCLs or Hazard Index.
 EPA will publish the final MCLs and requirements by the end of 2023 or beginning of 2024.
 Additional information about PFAS can be found on the MDE website: mde.maryland.gov/PublicHealth/Pages/PFAS-Landing-Page.aspx